Direct links to:

 Do Russian nationals need a visa to enter Switzerland?

 Switzerland belongs to the Schengen area.
 Russians therefore need a visa to enter Switzerland (regardless of the reason for their stay).
 The normal entry requirements apply (Art.
 5 FNIA).

 Can Russian nationals apply for a humanitarian visa?

 Anyone who is at risk of direct, serious and genuine danger to life or limb in their home country or country of origin can apply at a Swiss representation for a visa on humanitarian grounds.
-The Swiss embassy in Moscow is open and will process applications from Russian nationals.
+The Swiss embassy in Moscow is responsible for providing consular services and for processing visa applications from anyone who lives in Russia, including Russian nationals.